 Stockdale - Allenport is a very small town located in the state of Pennsylvania.
-With a population of 2,562 people and just one neighborhood, Stockdale - Allenport is the 560th largest community in Pennsylvania.
+With a population of 2,540 people and just one neighborhood, Stockdale - Allenport is the 560th largest community in Pennsylvania.

 Of important note, Stockdale - Allenport is also a town of artists.
 Stockdale - Allenport has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Stockdale - Allenport’s character.

-A relatively large number of people in Stockdale - Allenport telecommute to their jobs.
-Overall, about 9.54% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.00% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Stockdale - Allenport in 2022 was $37,977, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $151,908 for a family of four.
+The per capita income in Stockdale - Allenport in 2022 was $40,513, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $162,052 for a family of four.
 However, Stockdale - Allenport contains both very wealthy and poor people as well.

 The people who call Stockdale - Allenport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stockdale - Allenport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Stockdale - Allenport include Italian, Irish, German, English, and Polish.
+Important ancestries of people in Stockdale - Allenport include Italian, German, Irish, English, and Polish.

 The most common language spoken in Stockdale - Allenport is English.
 Other important languages spoken here include Polish and Italian.